 Whilst there maybe a need for a luxury segment of the sustainable tourism market, where possible opting for homestays would be more beneficial to the community.

 Inevitably flying, especially short-haul flights again came in for some adverse comments.
 Many accepted however that the alternatives also need to reduce fares so they are can compete with budget airlines.
-Travellers are prepared to spend a little more for more environmentally friendly options, but most probably cannot afford to if the difference is too great.
+Travellers may spend a little more for more environmentally friendly options, but most probably cannot afford to if the difference is too great.

-I would like to take the opportunity to thank the TToT community for providing such a stimulating and thought provoking discussion.
+I would like to take the opportunity to thank the TToT community for providing such a stimulating and thought-provoking discussion.
 It was thoroughly enjoyable and provided plenty to consider.
-Please do not be offended if you feel your comments have been hijacked for this post, it is not my intention to do so as it would not be possible without your combined input.
+Please do not be offended, your comments have not been hijacked for this post.
+This not my intention, it would impossible to write without your combined comments.